dyatsouk/lib/README.md

   nominations and votes (unless they are the nominated target) while mafia focus on eliminating the sheriff and his confirmed allies.
-The civilian behaviour exposes a ``random_nomination_chance`` parameter allowing simulations to tune how often unaided civilians nominate at random.
+The civilian behaviour exposes a ``random_nomination_chance`` parameter allowing simulations to tune how often unaided civilians nominate at random, and the mafia and don variants accept ``nomination_prob`` to control how frequently they nominate civilians during the day.

 ## Running a Simulation